-Write queries and explore data in the SQL Editor
+Write queries and explore data in the SQL editor

 The Azure Databricks UI includes a SQL editor that you can use to author queries, browse available data, and create visualizations.
 You can also share your saved queries with other team members in the workspace.
+This article explains how to use the SQL editor to write, run, and manage queries.
+A new version of the SQL editor is in Public Preview.
+To learn how to enable and work with the new SQL editor, see Collaborate with colleagues using the new SQL editor .

 After opening the editor, you can author a SQL query or browse the available data.
 The text editor supports autocomplete, autoformatting, and various other keyboard shortcuts.